temproxrec/TemProxRec/README.md

 ## Experimental reproduction

 ### For Training
-Training TemproxRec is produced by using the `train.py`.
+Training TemproxRec is produced by using the `main.py`.
 For example, to train on Amazon 'beauty'
 ```
 python main.py --dataset_code='beauty' --clip_time=128 --interval=60 --temperature=0.05 --lamb=0.3 --mode=train
 ```
 The running scripts for the best experiment for all datasets are described in the 'run.sh'

-### For testing only
+### For Testing Only
 By changing the 'mode' to 'test_only' on the training code, the best model stored in the training stage can be tested.
 ```
 python main.py --dataset_code='beauty' --clip_time=128 --interval=60 --temperature=0.05 --lamb=0.3 --mode=test_only